 Find out how to deregister for VAT in the guide, including the HMRC form (VAT7) that you need to complete either online or by post as well as how to choose the right time to cancel a VAT registration.

-How to Deregister for VAT in the UK
+- 2. How to Deregister for VAT Online

-Login to your .GOV tax account and select the option to ‘Deregister for VAT’ on the right hand side
+Deregistering online is easy.
+Login to your .GOV tax account and select the option to ‘Deregister for VAT’ on the right-hand side

 Alternatively if presented with the screen below choose to ‘Change Registration Details’ on the left hand.

-How to Deregister for VAT by Post using a VAT7 Form
+3. How to Deregister for VAT by Post (VAT7 Form)

 Whether you cancel online or by post, you’ll need to choose a date you want to stop accounting for VAT.
-You cannot backdate your deregistration, the date you choose can either be the date you submit your form or a point in the future.
-The date you choose could save you money on your final VAT return or even mean you end up with a tax bill, so it’s important to pick the right one.
-Before you choose your deregistration date, do a quick to check on your:
+You cannot backdate your deregistration, the date you choose can either be the date you submit your form or a point in the future, but the date you choose could save you money on your final VAT return or stop you from ending up with a VAT bill to pay.
+When it comes to choosing a date to cancel your VAT registration you should check the following:

 - Upcoming purchases;